spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 ~~~

 It's on purpose.
 The `CsdEventList` is not to be used directly.
 The user
 should seek for better alternatives.
-The `CsdEventList` is just a cannonical
+The `CsdEventList` is just a canonical
 type and it does not provide any functions to make the construction
 of scores easier.